joaogardenberg-projects/node-react-boilerplate/README.md

 - Using [ttag](https://ttag.js.org/) for the translations.

-- If you want to see the output of the development server, open a terminal and type:
+- If you want to see the output of the Frontend service, open a terminal and type:

   ```
   $ docker-compose logs -f --tail=100 frontend